Warm char, marinated in a sour sauce

 • 1 onion

-➊ Peel the onion for the topping, cut it into eighths, set aside one piece for the spiced broth, and finely dice the rest.
+➊ Peel the onion for the topping, quarter it, set aside one piece for the spiced broth and finely dice the rest.

-➋ For the spiced broth, place the spices in a pot and briefly toast them over low heat until fragrant.
-Add all the onion wedges, pour in the vinegar and vegetable stock, and bring to a boil.
+➋ For the spiced broth, put the spices in a pot and roast them over low heat until they start to smell fragrant.
+Add all the quartered onions, pour in the vinegar and vegetable broth, and bring to a boil.
 Remove the pot from the heat.
-Cut the char fillets into 3 pieces and sear them skin-side down in a pan with oil or on an oiled grill rack for a short time.
+Cut the char fillets into 3 pieces and sear them skin-side down in a pan with oil or on an oiled grill grate, but only briefly.

-➌ Then add the fish to the still-hot marinade and let it simmer for 3 hours.
-Mix the diced onion and chopped chives with a little of the marinade.
-Arrange the marinated char on plates and garnish with the marinade topping.
+➌ Then add to the still hot spiced broth and let cook for 3 hours.
+Mix the diced onion and chopped chives with some of the spiced broth.
+Arrange the marinated char on plates and garnish with the spiced topping.
 Serve with potato salad or mashed potatoes and baguette.

-Petra's tip: Char develops its full aroma 36–48 hours after slaughter at a storage temperature of 0–2°C – and the fillets won't twist when frying.
+Petra's tip: Char develops its full aroma 36–48 hours after slaughter at a storage temperature of 0–2°C – and the fillets do not curl when frying.

-The Upper Allgäu region is Petra Bindseil's home, where, with meticulous attention to detail, perseverance, and the literally hands-on support of two friendly families, she has built a livelihood.
-She runs a fish farm in the Gunzesried Valley.
-Freshly caught char, hot- and cold-smoked, is just one of the specialties that regularly attracts locals and tourists alike.
-More information at: www.bergfischzucht.de
+The Oberallgäu is Petra Bindseil's home, where she has built a livelihood with diligence, perseverance and the literally active support of two friendly families.
+She runs a fish farm in the Gunzesried valley.
+Freshly caught char, hot and cold smoked, is just one specialty that regularly attracts locals and tourists.
+More at: www.bergfischzucht.de

 Recipe from FIRE&FOOD Magazine 03/2025